TomaszWoloszyn983/fitbit-data-xtractor/README.md

 # fitbit-data-xtractor
-Application created to extract data and statistics from Fitbit website.
+A Bot created to extract data and statistics from Fitbit website.

+The  application uses Robotic Process Automation to extract data and statistics from Fitbit website and write retrieved data into an excel file.

 ![AmIResponsive](documentation/images/fitbit_dashboard.png)